Simiran987/AZ-900/README.md

 The cloud models define the deployment type of cloud resources.
 The three main cloud models are: private, public, and hybrid.

 #### Private Cloud:
+Everything built on company's datacenters.
+Also known as On-Premise.
+The cloud could be OpenStack.
-               1) used by a single entity
+  1. Used by a single entity
-               2) much greater control for the company and its IT departmen
+  2. Much greater control for the company and its IT departmen
-               3) greater cost and fewer of the benefits of a public cloud deployment
+  3. Greater cost and fewer of the benefits of a public cloud deployment
-               4) may be hosted from your on site datacenter or  be hosted in a dedicated datacenter offsite, potentially even by a third party that has dedicated that datacenter to your company
+  4. May be hosted from your on site datacenter or  be hosted in a dedicated datacenter offsite, potentially even by a third party that has dedicated that datacenter to your company

 #### Public Cloud:
-Everything is built on the cloud.
+Everything is built on the cloud provider.
 Also known as Cloud-Native.
   1. Built, controlled, and maintained by a third-party cloud provider
-  2. anyone that wants to purchase cloud services can access and use resources
+  2. Anyone that wants to purchase cloud services can access and use resources

 #### Hybrid Cloud:
+Using both On-Premise and a Cloud Service Provider.
-              1) uses both public and private clouds in an inter-connected environment
+  1. Uses both public and private clouds in an inter-connected environment
-              2) can be used to allow a private cloud to surge for increased, temporary demand by deploying public cloud resources
+  2. Can be used to allow a private cloud to surge for increased, temporary demand by deploying public cloud resources
-              3) Hybrid cloud can be used to provide an extra layer of security.
+  3. Hybrid cloud can be used to provide an extra layer of security.
         For example, users can flexibly choose which services to keep in public cloud and which to deploy to their private cloud infrastructure

 #### Multi-cloud